funkergreg/ManaSeedTools/README.md

 ## Unity

 - The Unity engine: <https://unity.com/products/unity-engine>
-- *Mana Seed* Assets in the Unity store: <https://assetstore.unity.com/publishers/46913>
+- *Mana Seed* assets in the Unity store: <https://assetstore.unity.com/publishers/46913>

 ## Mana Seed Tools

 This repository is designed as a separate project directory (i.e. clone the *ManaSeedTools* git repo under your project's `Assets` folder).
-The tools work with *Mana Seed* assets in place (assumed a separate folder), with as little movement of the original assets or and as few custom directories as possible.
-The tools are designed as small-ish modular steps to support chaining these together to do more complex work.
-Ideally, this repo's tools can be re-run as necessary to interact with any future *Mana Seed* asset releases.
+The tools work with *Mana Seed* assets in place (assumed a separate folder), with as little movement as possible of the original *Mana Seed* assets and as few custom directories as possible.
+The tools are designed as small-ish modular steps to support chaining utilities together to do more complex (or repetitive) work.
+Ideally, users can re-run this repo's tools as necessary to interact with future *Mana Seed* releases and update pre-existing game prefabs made assets from older versions.

 This repository uses `namespace ManaSeedTools`.
 At least the [Mana Seed Character Animator](https://feendrache.itch.io/mana-seed-character-animator-for-unity) used this namespace base as `namespace ManaSeedTools.CharacterAnimator`.
-Since [MSCA](https://schattenhandel.de/msca/msca-tutorial-version-2-x/) is not being maintained as of JUN 2024, hopefully there will be no future conflicts with the namespace and plain naming techniques, such as this repo's use of `ManaSeedTools.FarmerSpriteSystem`.
+Since [MSCA](https://schattenhandel.de/msca/msca-tutorial-version-2-x/) is not being maintained as of JUN 2024, hopefully there will be no future conflicts with the namespace and plain naming techniques in the `ManaSeedTools` namespace.

 ### Mana Seed Farmer Sprite Importer